Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 <img src="/assets/images/tcm-academy/academy-06.png">

-I saved the hash and used hashcat to crack it:
+I saved the hash to an acceptable format and used the Hashcat tool to crack it:

 ```bash
 gedit hashes.txt